menu

 Ellicottville is a decidedly white-collar village, with fully 92.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ellicottville is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Ellicottville who work in management occupations (20.79%), sales jobs (19.66%), and teaching (12.92%).

-Telecommuters are a relatively large percentage of the workforce: 16.48% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ellicottville telecommute to their jobs.
+Overall, about 16.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Ellicottville in 2022 was $49,392, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $197,568 for a family of four.